immersed-web/inclubit-360/README.md

     - Progressive Web App (PWA)
   - Mobile App (Android and IOS)
   - Desktop App (Windows and OSX)
 In this project the main focus has been to deploy the application as an SPA and desktop application.
-It should be possible, though, to deploy it as any of the others, for example a PWA.
+It should (in theory) be possible, though, to deploy it as any of the others, for example a PWA.

 ## Backend